 Prior to power sawmills and corporate lumber production, much of the carpenter’s project time was filled with simply making trees into boards.
 Most illustrations I have found of preindustrial carpenters feature someone hewing, planing, or chiseling with the occasional scene of sawing a board to length or width.

-An image or map is as much about what is chosen for inclusion as what is left out.
-I love to ponder the details.
-These images are no doubt biased in what they choose to show.
-There is a semiotic tradition in Medieval illustration to choose certain symbols to denote specific trades or historical characters and it should be remembered that the illustrators are not necessarily overly familiar with the trade they are depicting.
+I love to ponder the details of old illustrations and paintings to really see what the artist was trying to show us.
+These images are no doubt biased in what they choose to show; and for good reason.
+There is a semiotic tradition in Medieval illustration to choose certain symbols to denote specific trades or historical characters and it should be remembered that the illustrators are not necessarily experts with the trade they are depicting.

-Here we have the same carpenter from our previous post from around 1414.
+Here we have the same carpenter from a previous post dated to around 1414.

 The foreground holds a familiar skirted six-board chest with iron hinges and an escutcheon plate around the presumed locking mechanism.
 Either he is building these or perhaps it holds his tools.
 Beside it is a nice little cabinet of similar construction.
 He is working on a simple European bench with through-tenon legs, popular since the later Iron Age.
 His board is secured simply by four bench dogs.